Manfred Weber

 • Voltage drop over insufficient cables in the grounding network

-• Measurement close to powerful electric engines which may cause considerable current transients in the grounding system.
+• Measurement close to powerful electric engines which may cause considerable current transients in the grounding system

 These potential differences may cause balancing currents through the shield of the sensor cable.
 The result are voltage drops which will be added as an error component to the sensor signal at the input of the instrument.
 Typically, these error signals have strong frequency components at 50 or 100 Hz or, in the presence of pulsed drives, also at higher frequencies.
-For this reason the current path between the sensor mounting location and the instrument should be interrupted.

 The following practical method usually helps to avoid ground loops: